1. HISTORY

 In 2015, as centrally-prepared meal companies were becoming increasingly important in the mix of Stock Pot residents, we realized we needed to dedicate some space to their higher-volume needs and invest in some new equipment for them.
 We applied for a buildout grant from the Mass Development Collaborative Workspace program and were given a $100,000 matching grant that allowed us to convert a little used room into a high-volume production kitchen dedicated to larger centrally-prepared meal companies.
 This allowed us to reach a new growth plateau.

-STOCK POT MALDEN 2
+OPENING OF STOCK POT MALDEN 2

 In 2019, after operating at full capacity at Stock Pot Malden 1 for close to two years, we secured a second lease for an existing commissary situated at 278 Pearl Street in Malden, just up the street from our original location.
-The investment in the buildout of this second facility is made possible by a $108,000 grant from Mass Development’s Collaborative Workspace program, for which we are very thankful.
+The investment in the buildout of this second facility was made possible by a $108,000 grant from Mass Development’s Collaborative Workspace program, for which we are very thankful.

 THE NEW HERITAGE FOOD TRUCK CATERING PLATFORM AS AN EXTENSION OF STOCK POT MALDEN

-From the beginning, one of our goals for Stock Pot Malden has been to utilize our food platform to build links with local agriculture (upstream), and with local health providers (downstream).
+From the beginning, one of our goals for Stock Pot Malden had been to utilize our food platform to build links with local agriculture (upstream), and with local health providers (downstream).
 We believe we are at a stage where the community of food start-ups present at Stock Pot Malden can play a transformative role in helping local farmers grow their sales and in convincing local healthcare providers to recognize the key role that good, locally sourced and locally produced food can play in improving local population health.

 2. GOVERNANCE